UniMath/agda-unimath/src/universal-algebra/isomorphisms-of-algebras.lagda.md

   equiv-eq-Algebra :
     {l3 : Level} (A B : Algebra l3 σ T) → A ＝ B → equiv-Algebra σ T A B
   equiv-eq-Algebra A .A refl =
-    refl-equiv-Model-Signature σ (model-Algebra σ T A)
+    id-equiv-Model σ (model-Algebra σ T A)

   is-equiv-equiv-eq-Algebra :
     {l3 : Level} (A B : Algebra l3 σ T) →